Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 A: There are limitations of options.prefix_extractor.
 If prefix iterating is used, doesn't support Prev() or SeekToLast(), and many operations don't support SeekToFirst() either.
 A common mistake to seek the last key of a prefix by calling Seek(), followed by Prev().
 This is, however, not supported.
 Currently there is no way to find the last key of prefix with prefix iterating.
 Also, you can't continue iterating keys after finishing the prefix you seek to.
 In the places where those operations are needed, you can try to set ReadOptions.total_order_seek = true to disable prefix iterating.

-**Q: Are bloom filter blocks of SST files always loaded to memory, or can they be loaded from disk?**

-A: The behavior is configurable.
-When BlockBaseTableOptions::cache_index_and_filter_blocks is set to true, then bloom filters and index block will be loaded into a LRU cache only when related Get() requests are issued.
-In the other case where cache_index_and_filter_blocks is set to false, then RocksDB will try to keep the index block and bloom filter in memory up to DBOptions::max_open_files number of SST files.

 **Q: If issue a Put() or Write() with WriteOptions.sync=true, does it mean all previous writes are persistent too?**

 A: Yes, but only for all previous writes with WriteOptions.disableWAL=false.

 **Q: I disabled write-ahead-log and rely on DB::Flush() to persist the data.
 It works well for single family.
 Can I do the same if I have multiple column families?**